EzyGang/py-cachify/docs/tutorial/locks/lock-methods.md

 As you can see we were checking if the lock has been released inside a `while` loop before reacquiring it.

-Remember that we are talking about distributed locks, that means that you could check if the lock is being held from another process or even another machine in a real app!
+Remember that we are talking about distributed locks, which means that you could check if the lock is being held from another process or even another machine in a real app!

 ## ///release()/// and ///arelease()///